Emulex to cut 10 pct of workforce, close plant

 Earlier this year, Bloomberg reported Emulex could be considering a sale.

-Broadcom Corp (BRCM.O) offered to buy Emulex in 2009 for about $764 million in a bid that resulted in Emulex shareholders and Broadcom suing Emulex. (link.reuters.com/zyn26t)
+Broadcom Corp offered to buy Emulex in 2009 for about $764 million in a bid that resulted in Emulex shareholders and Broadcom suing Emulex. ()

-Broadcom also filed a patent infringement lawsuit against Emulex, months after its $11-per-share offer was rejected. (link.reuters.com/kag49t)
+Broadcom also filed a patent infringement lawsuit against Emulex, months after its $11-per-share offer was rejected. ()

 The company said on Wednesday it expects to close the Bolton, Massachusetts plant and complete the restructuring by June 2014.